Manasess896/Github-actions-activator-bot/README.md

 # Github-actions-activator-bot
 This is a bot that activates github actions workflow after it limit of 6 hours hence bypassing the limit and making the workflow almost run for 24 hours.

-       -As we all know github only keeps a live action for 6 hours .this bot and its workflow have been programmed to start your workflow at 00:00 ,then +6 hours from there therefore making your bot almost always online .
+As we all know github only keeps a live action for 6 hours .this bot and its workflow have been programmed to start your workflow at 00:00 ,then +6 hours from there therefore making your bot almost always online .
        -Upon activation after 6 hours The bot runs 5 minutes after it has been activated hence to allow the previous session to complete and start a new session .
        -what you will neneed is add your
            +github token from github API